 Resolving the problem

-In Statistics 220.127.116.11, both Nonparametric Tests procedures will perform the Lilliefors correction if the user does not enter the population mean and standard deviation.
+In SPSS Statistics 18.104.22.168 and later versions, both Nonparametric Tests procedures perform the Lilliefors correction if the user does not enter the population mean and standard deviation.
 A footnote will indicate that the K-S significance is Lilliefors corrected.

 The "uncorrected" significance levels in the K-S test of normality under 'Analyze->Nonparametric Tests' are based on a null hypothesis that the variable has a normal distribution with a specific population mean and standard deviation (SD).
 If a mean and SD are not included in the command, then the sample mean and SD are used to compute the K-S test.
 If the sample mean and SD are used, then the fit of the data to the hypothesized distribution will be artificially improved and the power of the test to detect departures from the specified distribution will be reduced.
 The Lilliefors correction has been employed in the Explore procedure (EXAMINE command) to correct the significance value for use of the sample mean and SD in place of a hypothesized population mean and SD.
 If you have a specific population mean and SD that you wish to test against (for example, a normal distribution with mean of 50 and SD of 10), then the uncorrected K-S in Nonparametric Tests would be the appropriate test.
 If a test for normality without regard to a specific population mean and SD is required, then the corrected test in Explore (and now also Nonparametric Tests) is the proper choice.